honeymelon-app/honeymelon/docs/architecture/pipeline-internals.md

 **Output:** `PlannerDecision` with `ffmpegArgs: string[]`, `remuxOnly: boolean`, `notes`, `warnings`

+**Note:** Subtitle burn-in is currently surfaced as a warning; filters are not injected yet.

 ### 3. Execute Stage

 **Purpose:** Spawn FFmpeg process and monitor progress until completion.